 Best Eyebrows for a Square Face:

-Soft, rounded brows are the way to go with a square shaped face as this can help to counter-balance the overall edginess of having a more square-looking facial shape.
+Soft, rounded brows are the way to go with a square-shaped face.
+This can help to counter-balance the overall edginess of having a more square-looking facial shape.

 The answer is that yes, brows are VERY important aspects of our overall appearance.

-If you have saggy, baggy brows or eyelids, you may even want to explore an upper eyelid lift or brow surgery or temple and eye area injection treatments to reduce signs of ageing or dark circles under your eyes.
+If you have saggy, baggy brows or eyelids, you may even want to explore an upper eyelid lift or brow surgery or temple and eye area injection treatments.
+These can reduce signs of ageing or dark circles under your eyes.